Kelly Vint Castro: Thunder Alley

 Vint-Castro's next acting role was on ABC's sitcom, Thunder Alley, playing Claudine Turner, the precocious granddaughter of Gil Jones, played by Edward Asner.
 The sitcom aired for 2 seasons in 1994-1995.

 Reversal

 Vint-Castro, who is credited under the name Kelly Boone in the film Reversal, portrays the secret girlfriend of high school wrestler Leo Leone, played by Danny Mousetis.
 The 2001 independent family feature is directed by Alan Vint, (Vint-Castro's father) and written by actor Jimi Petulla, who based the script on his own experiences as a high school wrestler.
 Reversal is the only film that Vint-Castro and her father ever worked on together.

-Commercial Print Acting and Modeling
+Commercial print acting and modeling

 Vint-Castro works in the commercial print industry as an actress and model.
 Her first commercial work began when she was nine months old and throughout her childhood she appeared in national commercials for businesses such as McDonald's.
 Since 2016, Vint-Castro has appeared in national television commercials and print advertising with her husband, Rudy Castro, and their three children.